Skip to content

 7. It’s On Electric Company

-It’s On has a well-built website with lots of useful content, including an online store, detailed descriptions of their services, and a Google map showing where the business is located.
+It’s On Electric has a well-built website with lots of useful content, including an online store, detailed descriptions of their services, and a Google map showing where the business is located.

-What their electrical website does well:
+What their electrical website design does well:

 • Clearly lists their rates so customers can see they’re competitively priced, even before requesting an estimate

-9. Action Electrical
+8. Action Electrical

-What their electrical website does well:
+What their electrical website design does well:

 • Has a Careers section listing open positions and reasons to work at the company